Sofidel's goals and results

 Aware of how precious water is for the survival of the Planet, Sofidel safeguards and manages responsibly water resources and its production processes are constantly monitored in order to optimise the use of water.

 This commitment has led Sofidel to achieve significant results, with an average use of water per kilogram of paper produced decidedly lower than that considered good practice for the sector.
-In 2019, the specific average amount of water consumed by Sofidel production processes was 7.3 litres per kg of paper produced vs. 15–25 l/kg (sector benchmark).
+In 2019, the specific average amount of water consumed by Sofidel production processes was 7.3 litres per kg of paper produced, very close to the lower end of the range recommended by the Best Available Techniques of European Union for Pulp and Paper sector.

 The paper production process is defined as a high energy consuming activity, which requires great amounts of energy.
 To achieve it in an increasingly sustainable manner, Sofidel focuses great attention on the employed energy sources, as well as the energy efficiency of its plants and production processes.